Client Support Handbook

 - Resolution and Closure

-All issues should be logged here.
-If you don't have a username and password for this service, contact your TERMINALFOUR Administrator or Client Support.
+You'll need a valid TERMINALFOUR username and password to do log either ticket.
+If you don't have the credentials for this service, contact your TERMINALFOUR Administrator or Client Support.

 Help us to help you.
 There are a few ways that you can help Client Support to deal with your queries more efficiently: